RanaNakul/FusionPlayer/README.md

 🎬 Fusion Player

-A modern, lightweight, and highly-customizable React video player built for the modern web.
-Designed with Next.js and Tailwind CSS in mind, it pairs a clean UI with power-user features while staying fully editable.
+Fusion Player is a lightweight React-based video player application that allows users to search, select, and watch videos with a clean and modular component architecture.

+This project demonstrates how to build a custom video player interface using React components and modern JavaScript.

 🚀 Features

-▶️ Play selected videos directly in the app
+▶️ Play videos directly in the browser

-📃 View video suggestions related to the search query
+🔍 Search videos with a simple search interface

+📃 Display a list of available videos

 🧩 Modular React component structure

-⚡ Real-time video data rendering
+⚡ Fast and responsive UI

+Video players built with HTML5 and React allow playback controls, custom UI, and flexible integration with other components.

 🛠 Tech Stack